nyangweso-rodgers/databases-and-messaging-services/03-Message-Broker-Services/01-apache-kafka/01-setup-apache-kafka/01-setup-apache-kafka-docker-container/Readme.md

     - `PLAINTEXT` on port `29092` with a custom name "`kafka`" (internal, might not be discoverable by other services).
     - Why?
 This setup might be useful if you primarily need to access the broker from the host machine (external) and only use internal components for specific tasks.
 However, the internal listener with a custom name might require additional configuration for other services to connect using "`kafka:29092`".

-# 3. Schema Registry
+# Configure Schema Registry Docker Container

-## How to Configure Schema Registry
+## Step 1: How to Configure Schema Registry

 - Add configurations for `schema-registry` service